Embroidermodder/embroidermodder.github.io/content/_index.md

 think it's worth noting.
 An issue that affects us is an issue that can effect people who use our software.

-* Googletests require a web connection to update and they update on each compilation.
-* Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
-I think it was davieboy64?
-* Github is giving me a server offline (500) error and is still giving a bad ping.
-* OpenGL rendering within the application.
-This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?
-* JSON configuration (Started, see \texttt{head\ -n\ 50\ src/mainwindow.cpp.}) Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
-Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
-* Get undo history widget back (BUG).
-* Switch website to a CMake build.
-* Mac Bundle, .tar.gz and .zip source archive.
-* NSIS installer for Windows, Debian package, RPM package
-* GUI frontend for embroider features that aren't supported by  embroidermodder: flag selector from a table

 1. Googletests require a web connection to update and they update on each compilation.
 2. Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
 I think it was davieboy64?
-3. The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many'' approach as it means trying to weigh up how 3 versions are going to render.
+3. The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the "write once build many" approach as it means trying to weigh up how 3 versions are going to render.
 4. Github is giving me a server offline (500) error and is still giving a bad ping.
 5. OpenGL rendering within the application.
 This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?
-6. JSON configuration (Started, see `head\ -n\ 50\ src/mainwindow.cpp`.)
+6. Initiation files.
 Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
 Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
-7. Get undo history widget back (BUG).
+8. Get undo history widget back (BUG).
-8. Switch website to a CMake build.
+9. Switch website to a CMake build.
-9. Mac Bundle, .tar.gz and .zip source archive.
+10. Mac Bundle, .tar.gz and .zip source archive.
-10. NSIS installer for Windows, Debian package, RPM package
+11. NSIS installer for Windows, Debian package, RPM package
-11. GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
+12. GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
-12. Update all formats without color to check for edr or rgb files.
+13. Update all formats without color to check for edr or rgb files.
-13. EmbroideryFLOSS - Color picker that displays catalog numbers and names
+14. EmbroideryFLOSS - Color picker that displays catalog numbers and names
-14. Setting for reverse scrolling direction (for zoom, vertical pan)
+15. Setting for reverse scrolling direction (for zoom, vertical pan)
-15. Stitching simulation
+16. Stitching simulation
-16. User designed custom fill
+17. User designed custom fill
-17. Keyboard zooming, panning
+18. Keyboard zooming, panning
-18. Advanced printing
+19. Advanced printing
-19. Libembroidery 1.0
+20. Libembroidery 1.0
-20. Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
+21. Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
 A better system would be a custom widget within the program that's searchable.
-21. New embroidermodder2.ico 16x16 logo that looks good at that scale.
+22. New embroidermodder2.ico 16x16 logo that looks good at that scale.
-22. saving dst, pes, jef
+23. saving dst, pes, jef
-23. Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
+24. Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
-24. Update language translations
+25. Update language translations
-25. Replace KDE4 thumbnailer.
+26. Replace KDE4 thumbnailer.
-26. Import raster image
+27. Import raster image
-27. Statistics from 1.0, needs histogram.
+28. Statistics from 1.0, needs histogram.
-28. SNAP/ORTHO/POLAR
+29. SNAP/ORTHO/POLAR
-29. Cut/copy allow post-selection
+30. Cut/copy allow post-selection
-30. Layout into config
+31. Layout into config
-31. Notify user of data loss if not saving to an object format.
+32. Notify user of data loss if not saving to an object format.
-32. Add which formats to work with to preferences.
+33. Add which formats to work with to preferences.
-33. Cannot open file with \# in the name when opening multiple files but works with opening a single file.
+34. Cannot open file with \# in the name when opening multiple files but works with opening a single file.
-34. Closing settings dialog with the X in the window saves settings rather than discarding them.
+35. Closing settings dialog with the X in the window saves settings rather than discarding them.
-35. Otto theme icons: units, render, selectors, what's this icon doesn't  scale
+36. Otto theme icons: units, render, selectors, what's this icon doesn't  scale
-36. Layer manager and Layer switcher dock widget
+37. Layer manager and Layer switcher dock widget
-37. Test that all formats read data in correct scale (format details should match other programs).
+38. Test that all formats read data in correct scale (format details should match other programs).
-38. Custom filter bug -- doesn't save changes in some cases.
+39. Custom filter bug -- doesn't save changes in some cases.